haiwen/seafile-admin-docs/manual/extension/thumbnail-server.md

 ### Thumbnails cannot be generated for high-resolution images
 This is because generating thumbnails for high-resolution images can impact system performance.
 You can raise the threshold by setting the `THUMBNAIL_IMAGE_ORIGINAL_SIZE_LIMIT` environment variable in the env file; the default is 256 (MB).

+### Limitations for PDF thumbnails
+The thumbnail server has built-in safeguards to prevent performance issues when processing large PDF files.
+The logic for handling large PDFs is as follows:
+If the PDF file size exceeds THUMBNAIL_PDF_SIZE_THRESHOLD (defaulting to 50 (MB), which can be configured in the env file) and the area of the first page exceeds 8,000,000 square points, no thumbnail will be generated.